noiseprotocol/noise_spec/noise.md

 Noise depends on the following **cipher functions**:

- * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 256 bits and a 64-bit unsigned integer nonce `n` which must be unique for the key `k`.
-Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must return a ciphertext that is the same size as the plaintext plus 128 bits for an authentication tag.
+ * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 32 bytes and an 8-byte unsigned integer nonce `n` which must be unique for the key `k`.
+Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must return a ciphertext that is the same size as the plaintext plus 16 bytes for an authentication tag.

- * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 256 bits, a 64-bit unsigned integer nonce `n`, and associated data `ad`.
+ * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 32 bytes, an 8-byte unsigned integer nonce `n`, and associated data `ad`.
 If the authentication fails an error is signaled to the caller.

-Noise depends on the following **hash function** (and an associated constant):
+Noise depends on the following **hash function** (and associated constants):

- * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant hash function and returns an output of 256 bits.
+ * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant hash function and returns an output of `HASHLEN` bytes.

+ * **`HASHLEN`** = A constant specifying the size in bytes of the hash output.
+ Must be 32 or 64.

- * **`BLOCKLEN`**: A constant specifying the size in bytes that the hash function uses internally to divide its input for iterative processing.
+ * **`BLOCKLEN`** = A constant specifying the size in bytes that the hash function uses internally to divide its input for iterative processing.
 This is needed to use the hash function within the HMAC construct (`BLOCKLEN` is `B` in RFC 2104).